jhoalejo07/File_based_ETL_Python/README.md

 ![Status](https://img.shields.io/badge/Project-Completed-success)

-# Modular SQL-Inspired ETL Pipeline (File-Based Data)
+# File-Based ETL with Reusable Modules and SQL-Like Logic

 <br>

 ## 📌 Executive Overview

-This project implements a reusable Extract module that accepts any CSV, Excel, or Parquet file.
-This module converts the input data into a Python dictionary, which is then passed to the specific Transformation module.
-The Transformation module applies business rules by calling a common library that replicates standard SQL functions in a file-based environment using **Pandas**.
-Finally, the processed data is passed to the reusable Load module, which converts the output into an Excel file and applies versioning.
-This architecture ensures a clean separation of responsibilities between the components.
+This project implements a modular, file-based ETL pipeline designed around a clear separation of concerns.
+The Extract module ingests structured data from CSV, Excel, or Parquet files and standardizes it into an in-memory representation.
+The Transformation layer applies business rules through a shared utility library that replicates common SQL operations using Pandas, enabling familiar, declarative-style data manipulation within a Python environment.
+Finally, the Load module exports the transformed data to Excel with built-in versioning support.
 <br>

-> ⚠️ The purpose of this project is to develop familiarity with Pandas by applying SQL-style business rules to file-based data sources.
+> ⚠️ This project was developed to explore data transformations using Pandas by applying SQL-style business rules to file-based data sources.
 ---
 <br>